Diane Morgan: Other roles

 Morgan played David Brent's public relations expert in the film David Brent: Life on the Road (2016).
 She played Sharon in the film Me Before You, starring Emilia Clarke and Sam Claflin.
 She has appeared in several short films, including The Boot Sale, which was shortlisted in the Virgin Media Shorts film competition 2010.

 In 2016, Morgan played Mandy in Sky One's comedy Rovers, appearing in all six episodes of the first series airing from 24 May to 28 June.
-She appeared in the pilot for the BBC2 comedy We the Jury as Olivia.
+She appeared in the pilot for the BBC Two comedy We the Jury as Olivia.
 She also plays receptionist Talia in Sky's comedy drama Mount Pleasant and Liz in the BBC Two sitcom Motherland.

 Morgan plays Kath in the Netflix black-comedy series After Life, written by Ricky Gervais.
 She starred in the Gold sitcom The Cockfields, again alongside Wilkinson, and in comedy-drama Frayed in 2019.
-In 2019, she wrote, directed, and starred in the BBC2 comedy short Mandy, described as "a comedy by Diane Morgan about Mandy, a woman who really, really wants a sofa, and will stop at absolutely nothing to get it".
+In 2019, she wrote, directed, and starred in the BBC Two comedy short Mandy, described as "a comedy by Diane Morgan about Mandy, a woman who really, really wants a sofa, and will stop at absolutely nothing to get it".
 Carol Decker appeared as herself in the short.
 The character returned in August 2020 for the full series Mandy, with Shaun Ryder, Maxine Peake, and Natalie Cassidy in guest roles.
 A Christmas special, We Wish You a Mandy Christmas, loosely based on A Christmas Carol, was broadcast in December 2021.

 Also in 2020, Morgan played Gemma Nerrick in the British mockumentary Death to 2020, created by Charlie Brooker and Annabel Jones.
 She reprised the role in Death to 2021.
 She voiced the character 105E in the 2021 animated Cartoon Network series Elliott from Earth.

-In April 2022 Morgan starred as Donna in the first episode of the seventh series of Inside No. 9.
+In April 2022, Morgan starred as Donna in the first episode of the seventh series of Inside No. 9.
 In December 2022, Morgan reprised her role as Liz on Motherland for the Christmas special.

-In 2023 Morgan appeared in a radio advertisement for Pot Noodle "Lost the Pot" Chicken-flavour noodles as a woman zealously defending the product's status as "champion" against the witless "Julia".

-In 2024 Morgan starred in the music video for Paul Heaton's "Fish 'N' Chip Supper".
+In 2024, Morgan starred in the music video for Paul Heaton's "Fish 'N' Chip Supper".
 In December 2024, Morgan starred in the Aardman Animations production Wallace & Gromit: Vengeance Most Fowl as local news reporter Onya Doorstep.

+In 2026, Morgan co-wrote and starred in Ann Droid, which follows Sue, a widow whose husband died 18 months previously.
+Morgan plays Sue's new "pre-loved" android assistant Linda, a vintage AnnDroid Z58/100 Basic Eldercare Robot paid for by her son, Michael, who is moving out of the house to try to fix his marriage.